seaside1/unifiprotect/README.md

 - UniFi Protect Cloud Key Gen2+ Firmware >= 2.0.18
 - UniFi Dream Machine / Pro
-- Any UniFi Protect Camera G3 and G4
+- Any UniFi Protect Camera G3, G4 and G5
 - UniFi NVR
-- UniFi Doorbell
+- UniFi Doorbell / Pro

 The binding has been rewritten to support UniFi OS only.
 That means if you have a UCKP (Cloudkey gen2+) you need to update it to at least firmware 2.0.18.
 After 2.0.18 UCKP is running UniFiOs just like the